sachugowda/research_funding_-postdoc-phd-/README.md

 ## Czech Republic

 - **[JUNIOR Fund (Post-Doc)](https://cuni.cz/UKEN-178.html)**: The JUNIOR Fund supports postdoctoral researchers at Charles University, Prague, offering funding for high-quality research projects and fostering career development in various academic disciplines.

+## Spain and Portugal

+- **[Postdoctoral Junior Leader Fellowships (Incoming Call)](https://lacaixafoundation.org/en/postdoctoral-junior-leader-fellowships-incoming-call)**: The Postdoctoral Junior Leader Fellowships, funded by the "la Caixa" Foundation, support highly talented researchers in their postdoctoral stage in Spain and Portugal.
+The program offers a framework to develop groundbreaking projects and promote research excellence in various disciplines.

+---